Irreversible investment with fixed adjustment costs: a stochastic impulse control approach: Dynamic Programming

 Then $\call \varphi_n(x_0)-f(x_0)\rightarrow -\infty$ as $n\rightarrow \infty$, which is impossible as $v$ is a viscosity supersolution to \eqref{QVI}, by Proposition~\ref{viscosoluQVI}.
 Hence it must be $v'_-(x_0)=v'_+(x_0)$.
-By arbitrariness of $x_0$, this shows that $v$ is differentiable on $\R_{++}$.By semiconvexity we deduce that $v\in C^1(\R_{++})$ (see \cite[Theorem~25.5]{Rockafellar1970}).
+By arbitrariness of $x_0$, this shows that $v$ is differentiable on $\R_{++}$.
+By semiconvexity we deduce that $v\in C^1(\R_{++})$ (see \cite[Theorem~25.5]{Rockafellar1970}).

 The fact that $v\in C^2(\calc;\R)$ follows from a standard localization argument: in each interval $(a,b)\subset \calc$ the function $v$ is a viscosity solution to the linear equation $\call u-f=0$ with boundary conditions $u(a)=v(a)$ and $u(b)=v(b)$.
-By uniform ellipticity of $\call$ over $(a,b)$, this equation admits a unique solution in $C^2((a,b);\R)$, which must also be a viscosity solution.
+By uniform ellipticity of $\call$ over $(a,b)$ (see, e.g., \cite[Ch.\,6]{Evans}), this equation admits a unique solution in $C^2((a,b);\R)$, which must also be a viscosity solution.
 By uniqueness of viscosity solutions to the linear equation above with Dirichlet boundary conditions, we conclude that $v$ coincide with the classical solution, hence $v\in C^2((a,b);\R)$.
-The claim follows by arbitrariness of $(a,b)$. \end{proof}
+As $\mathcal{C}$ is open, the claim follows by arbitrariness of $(a,b)$ . \end{proof}